 Combine one cup Ratatouille with one cup water in your pot and rehydrate for five to ten minutes.
 For larger servings, just add equal parts of Ratatouille and water.

 Heat until nice and warm.
 It is not necessary to maintain a boil.
 I use less than ½ ounce of alcohol in my homemade backpacking stove to prepare this meal.
 Total cook time is six to eight minutes.

 Transfer pot to an insulating cozy for another ten minutes where your meal will continue to rehydrate.

-To enjoy this meal with rice, combine ½ cup Ratatouille, ½ cup instant rice, and one cup water.
-Bring to a boil and simmer for a minute or two.
-Transfer pot to cozy for ten minutes.
+To enjoy this meal with rice or macaroni, combine ½ cup Ratatouille, ½ cup instant or dried rice or macaroni, and one cup water.
+If using macaroni, add a quarter cup more water.
+Bring to a boil for one minute.
+Turn off stove and wait ten minutes with lid on pot.

 Next supper recipe: Macaroni & Cheese Recipes